 A TUK-TUK TOUR of LISBON — The Most Fun You Can Have on Three Wheels

-Lisbon is in the midst of a resurgence after years of dormancy that has attracted a rush of tourists, eager to be part of this hip and happening city.
-Laid out with beautiful squares and green spaces, rich in history and tradition, filled with cultural treasures, it has became besieged with tourists eager to share its attractions.
+Before the pandemic, after. years of dormancy, Lisbon found itself in the midst of a resurgence that attracted a rush of tourists, eager to be part of this hip and happening city.
+Laid out with beautiful squares and green spaces, rich in history and tradition, filled with cultural treasures, it was besieged with tourists eager to share its attractions.
 One of the most scenic cities in Europe, it can now be toured by tuk-tuk, an easy way to negotiate the maze of narrow winding streets to capture the best views.